Kwame842/MovieData/README.md

 ---

-## 📬 Feedback & Contribution
+## 🤝 Contributing

-Feel free to fork, improve, and submit pull requests.
-For issues, please open a GitHub issue.
+Have ideas or improvements?
+Fork and submit a pull request, or open a GitHub issue.

 ---